CompareTheo/docs/docs/Alma Documentation/to_do.md

 - [x] "Access Model" Display Configuration - What does this look like?
 License Display + Access, Access Only, License Only.
 - [x] Group all of our P2E titles into collections for easy internal searching - Think about a strategy for this, we might mirror the Sierra strategy, or we might think about combining things and having fewer "Collection 1, Collection 2, Collection 3" sets.
 - [x] Define all owned collections activated in the "Community Zone" and work to get vendor defined (purchase information verified) title lists for these collections where possible.

+#### Meeting with GJG

+- Reassessing workflows in light of Alma.
+- There are two workflows that have risen to the top related to ordering (outside of GOBI) that we need to talk about.
+- There is a feeling/sentiment that we can do a better job of supporting Nataly in her work while also increasing transparency.
+- My belief about the best way to support Nataly and the philosophy that underpins the plans that you will hear and the ideas I am presenting today.
+- CATS & Faculty Request (WUFOO Requests)

+- Let's start with CATS
+- I want to get more involved in CATS then I have been since Nataly has taken her new job.
+- Chan history & how things got off track.
+- The plan for Fall 2023 and the timeline for "restarting" CATS in ernest.

+- Faculty Requests/Tracking purchases
+- Cristina and I have met to talk through our workflow suggestions.
+Nothing presented is final... but this is just to show that we are thinking through this.
+- First, we think it might be necessary to make some changes to the faculty request form.
+- Go over the changes.
+- Second, we have been thinking about how to manage data that comes in through the wufoo form.
+- Third, This is the new preposed workflow.
+- We are making the assumption and advocating that nataly be the only contact point for faculty members in this process on behalf of our department.
+Where Nataly does not contact them (rush processes), it will fall to circ but nataly will be notified that the title went to cataloging.